bookofproofs/bookofproofs.github.io/_sources/history/19th-century/molin.md

 title: Molien, Theodor
 born: 1861
 died: 1941
-keywords: Theodor Molien, associative algebras, polynomial invariants, Gottfried Leibnitz, Fourier, elliptic functions, Lagrange identities
+keywords: theodor molien,molien
-description: Theodor Molien researched topics such as associative algebras and Fourier series, proving theorems of Liebermann and Leibnitz, as well as establishing a table of primes.
+description: Theodor Molien was born in what is now Latvia and studied associative algebras and polynomial invariants of finite groups.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---